-Category B for Australian Tertiary Admission Rank(ATAR)
+Australian Tertiary Admission Rank (ATAR) eligible course

-By enrolling in a VET qualification with Public Schools NSW, Tamworth RTO 90162 you are choosing to participate in a program of study that will provide you the best possible direction towards a nationally recognised qualification.
-To receive this AQF VET qualification, you must meet the assessment requirements of AHC20116 Certificate II in Agriculture (Release 7) https://training.gov.au/Training/Details/AHC20116

-You will also be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
-This course is accredited for the HSC and provides students with the opportunity to obtain nationally recognised vocational training.
-This is known as dual accreditation.
-To gain a full qualification, students must achieve all competencies.
+By enrolling in this VET qualification with Public Schools NSW RTOs, you are choosing to participate in a program of study which will provide you a pathway towards HSC accreditation and a nationally recognised qualification (dual accreditation).
+To receive this VET qualification, you must meet the assessment requirements of AHC20116 Certificate II in Agriculture https://training.gov.au/training/details/ahc20116.
+You will be expected to complete all requirements relevant to the HSC and adhere to the requirements of NESA.
+To gain this full qualification, you must achieve 3 core and 15 elective units of competency.
 A statement of attainment towards the qualification is possible if at least one unit of competency is achieved.

-Recommended Entry Requirements
+Entry Requirements

-Students complete a VET Enrolment Form, supplying their USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
-Students must have completed All My Own Work before enrolling in this qualification and be work ready before work placement.
-Students selecting this course should be interested in working in an agricultural environment.
-They should be able to use a personal digital device including a personal computer or laptop.
+You must complete the VET enrolment process, supplying your USI and be assessed for learning support (eg LLN Robot) before the commencement of any training and assessment.
+HSC: All My Own Work must be completed before enrolling in this qualification.
+When selecting this course, you should be interested in working in an agricultural environment and be able to use a personal digital device including a personal computer or laptop.

-Agriculture, Horticulture and Conservation and Land Management Training Package (AHC - 7.1) Units of Competency
+Agriculture, Horticulture and Conservation and Land Management Training Package (AHC 8.0) Units of Competency

-Core AHCWHS201 AHCWRK204 AHCWRK209 practices.
-Electives Participate in work health and safety processes Work effectively in the industry Participate in environmentally sustainable work AHCMOM202 AHCMOM304 AHCLSK211 AHCLSK209 AHCINF202 AHCINF201 Operate tractors Operate machinery and equipment Provide feed for livestock Monitor water supplies Install, maintain and repair farm fencing Carry out basic electric fencing operations AHCWRK205 Participate in workplace communications AHCBIO201 Inspect and clean machinery for plant, animal and soil AHCWRK201 Observe and report on weather • • • AHCPMG201 Treat weeds AHCCHM201 Apply chemicals under supervision Healthy Livestock AHCLSK202 Care for health and welfare of livestock AHCLSK205 Handle livestock using basic techniques AHCLSK206 Identify and mark livestock AHCLSK204 Carry out regular livestock observations
+Core AHCWHS201 AHCWRK204 AHCWRK209 Participate in work health and safety processes Work effectively in the industry Participate in environmentally sustainable work practices.
+Elective - continued AHCMOM202 Operate tractors AHCMOM304 Operate machinery and equipment AHCLSK211 Provide feed for livestock AHCLSK209 Monitor water supplies AHCINF202 Install, maintain and repair farm fencing Elective AHCWRK205 AHCWRK201 AHCPMG201 AHCCHM201 AHCLSK202 AHCLSK205 AHCLSK206 AHCLSK204 AHCPMG202 AHCNSY206 AHCPCM204 Participate in workplace communications Observe and report on weather Treat weeds Apply chemicals under supervision Care for health and welfare of livestock Handle livestock using basic techniques Identify and mark livestock Carry out regular livestock observations Treat plant pests, diseases and disorders Care for nursery plants Recognise plants AHCINF201 Carry out basic electric fencing operations AHCNSY207 Undertake propagation activities AHCNSY205 Pot up plants AHCSOL203 Assist with soil or growing media sampling and testing AHCLSK316 Prepare livestock for competition AHCBIO203 Inspect and clean machinery, tools and equipment to preserve biosecurity Trainer will advise on elective units chosen.
+Not all units of competency are available.